TheDome/Java-AES-implementation/README.md

 All arguments:

     -i inputfile        File for input
     -h                  Display the help
     -o output           File for output
     -k keyfile          File of the key
-    -v               Enable the verbose mode
+    -v [optional] mode  Enable the verbose mode
     -p                  Enable the percentag mode to display the percent finished (May spam some command promts)
     -e or -d            Encryption or decryption mode
+    -p                  Enable the percentage mode to display percent (Slows down encryption)